Employee Resource Groups: Examples & Best Practices

 • Career/Leadership Development – ERG software often includes features that support professional development initiatives.
 This may involve tools for mentorship programs, skill-building workshops, and access to resources that contribute to the personal and professional growth of ERG members.

-These features empower organizations to measure the success of Employee Resource Groups, identify areas for improvement, and demonstrate the impact of these programs on the overall organizational strategy.
+These features empower organizations to measure the success of employee-led groups, identify areas for improvement, and demonstrate the impact of these programs on the overall organizational strategy.

 icon-angle icon-bars icon-times